 The ecological well-being and status of juvenile anguillid eels are subject to the impact of various environmental and physicochemical factors.
 An insight of these factors will aid in gaining a comprehensive understanding of the possible impacts, physico-chemical and environmental drivers have on their occurrence and abundance, specifically in the Sabaki Estuary.

 Overall Objective

 The overall objective of the study was to document baseline scientific information on juvenile anguillids in the Sabaki Estuary.
-The specific objectives of the study were:;
+The specific objectives of the study were;